Budget Beaches of Sayulita, Mexico

 Three times a winter, Sayulita hosts two-day-long surfing competitions.
 The couple’s surfing is especially entertaining and often comical.

-- The Camaron is next door with palapa, tent and trailer camping.
-For $3, you get hot showers and can camp anywhere on the lot plus you can borrow a bicycle or surfboard during your stay.
+The Camaron is next door with palapa, tent and trailer camping.
+For $40 a night, you get hot showers and can camp anywhere on the lot plus you can borrow a bicycle or surfboard during your stay.
 Expect beach bonfires and drum circles at night.

 Villas and long-term rentals